christopherobin/mage/docs/AboutMage.md

 ## Features

 * Manages your realtime connection with the server.
 * Support for multiple datastores, and allows you to manage your data storing strategy (sharding, redundancy).
 * Manages daemonization of your cluster.
-* First-class production logging: built-in support for [Graylog2](http://graylog2.com), [Loggly](http://www.loggly.com) and websocket log streaming.
+* First-class production logging with built-in support for multiple logging services.
 * First-class monitoring with Panopticon: built-in general statistics, and you can add custom data points with a single line of code.
 * ... and much more!